Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 You may not need to use sub-layers at all.
 Here are two situations where they can help you, however.

-Sub-layers are useful if you are using **image trigger or SLAM,** and therefore **can only place a single POI,** but want **different parts of that content to each have its own animation type and/or event.**
+Sub-layers are especially useful if you are using **image trigger or SLAM,** and therefore **can only place a single POI,** but want **different parts of that content to each have its own animation type and/or event.**

 ### Example:
   - You want to place a **timeline with SLAM.**